Gus Greenstein

 Personal website

-Gus is a political scientist specializing in environmental governance, public administration, and policy studies.
-He received his PhD from Stanford University's Emmett Interdisciplinary Program in Environment and Resources.
+Gus Greenstein is a political scientist specialising in environmental governance, public administration and policy studies.
+He received his PhD from Stanford University’s Emmett Interdisciplinary Program in Environment and Resources.

-Using both quantitative and qualitative methods, Gus studies policy implementation and institutional change in the context of environmental/climate policy and international development.
-His work on policy implementation examines how organizational structure and management practice affect the outputs and performance of public agencies, and the factors that shape agency structure and management.
-His work on institutional change explores the drivers of environmental policy change in national/subnational governments and international development organizations.
+Using both quantitative and qualitative methods, he studies policy implementation and institutional change in the context of environmental and climate policy and international development.
+His work on policy implementation examines how organisational structure and management practices affect the outputs and performance of public agencies, as well as the factors that shape agency structure and management.
+His work on institutional change explores the drivers of environmental policy change in national and subnational governments and international development organisations.

-His completed and active projects address these themes in the context of deforestation control in Brazil, forest regulations (in global comparative perspective), the social-environmental safeguards of the World Bank, the allocation of climate finance in the World Bank, and the allocation of development finance in USAID.
+His completed and ongoing projects address these themes in the context of deforestation control in Brazil, forest regulations in global comparative perspective, World Bank environmental policy, and the allocation of development finance in USAID, among other areas.

-Outside of academia, Gus worked as a consultant/research analyst for the World Bank Environment Practice, World Bank Independent Evaluation Group, The Brattle Group (an energy economics consulting firm), International Rivers, and Conservation Strategy Fund.
-As a Thomas Watson Fellow, he spent a year documenting the social-environmental impacts of large hydropower projects across South/Southeast Asia, sub-Saharan Africa, and Latin America.
+Outside academia, he has consulted for the World Bank Environment Practice, the World Bank Independent Evaluation Group, and the Netherlands Environmental Assessment Agency PBL.
+He has worked as a Research Analyst for The Brattle Group, an energy economics consulting firm, International Rivers, and Conservation Strategy Fund.
+As a Thomas Watson Fellow, he spent a year documenting the social and environmental impacts of large hydropower projects across South and Southeast Asia, sub Saharan Africa, and Latin America.

 Assistant professor